Get Hired Into A High-Paying Position As A Defender Of Innovation

-If you don’t find legal paperwork engaging, then the IPP is not for you.
+If you don’t find legal paperwork engaging, then the Intellectual Property Career Library is not for you.

-The IPP is for PhDs who are inspired to work with lengthy detailed legal documents to help inventors gain IP rights and protect innovation.
+The Intellectual Property Career Library is for PhDs who are inspired to work with lengthy detailed legal documents to help inventors gain IP rights and protect innovation.

 As a PhD, you should learn to negotiate your job offers to get paid for what you’re worth.